 Day 11 Travel Day to Siem Reap, Cambodia

-We were picked up by private car at about 3 AM for the approximately 1 hour drive to the airport where caught out flight to Siem Reap, Cambodia.
-That itinerary follows.
+We were picked up by private car at about 3 AM for the approximately 1-hour drive to the airport where caught out flight to Siem Reap, Cambodia.

 Current average ratings.